BenCoyne/CV/README.md

 If you would like to see more, please visit my <a href="https://github.com/BenCoyne">GitHub</a>

+## Education

+#### Makers Academy (November 2021 - March 2022)

+Makers Academy is a highly selective coding bootcamp who's aim is to produce self-sufficient and driven programmers.
+During the 16 weeks we covered:

+- OOP, TDD, MVC
+- Agile/XP
+- Ruby, Rails, JavaScript, Phaser3
+- RSpec, Capybara, Jest

+#### Coding Certifications (2021)

+- PCAP: Programming Essentials in Python Certification (Python Institute)
+- The Complete Python Course | Learn Python by Doing (Udemy)
+- Scientific Computing with Python (freecodecamp)

+#### The Institue of Contemporary Music Performance (2008-2012)

+- BMus(Hons) Popular Music Performance, 2:1
+- Rockschool Level 6 Diploma in Music Teaching
+- Higher Diploma in Popular Music Performance

+## Skills

+**Tech Realated Skills** :<i> Ruby, Rails, Sinatra, Node.js, Express, HTML, CSS, JavaScript, Bootstrap, PostgreSQL, Phaser 3, Python , Git, Debugging, TDD, OOP</i>

+#### Creative

+I love to incoporate creativity into my work whenever it is needed.
+Whether it is an 'out of the box' solution to a tricky challenge or adding an exciting element to my code to enhance the user experience, I have been told that I excel in applying the intricate touches that can make a project come to life.
+An example of this can be heard in <i>A Pinkman's Journey</i>.
+Though not purely a programming issue, I composed original music as well as a variety of sound effects that would be triggered depending on how the game was played.
+This brought a much fuller overall experience to the final project.

+#### Self-Motivated

+Makers Academy is a highly selective 16 week intensive coding bootcamp which has a large focus on self-directed learning.
+This made me an ideal candidate as I enjoy getting stuck into learning new skills to a high level.
+From my first lines of code I knew this was something I wanted to pursue professionally.
+As such I began completing a number of online courses, workbooks and spending most of my free time studying code.
+This attitude has helped me to manage the various tasks and challenges of the course.

+#### Quick-Learner

+My degree required that I learn a variety of musical material, new techniques, music technology and occasionally instruments in a very short time frame.
+I believe that I have maintained the ability to learn quickly and demonstrated this throughout Makers.
+Our second Project, <i>MyAce</i>, was built using Ruby on Rails.
+The time-frame for this project was approximatley 10 days and our team had no prior experience using the framework.
+I am pleased to say that I was able to pick Rails up with realtivle ease.
+This allowed me to share my knowlege with my team mates and help to deliver a successful outcome.

+#### Team Player

+Collaborating is an essential skill that all musicians need to master.
+It requires sharing ideas, listening and contributing as well as the ability to understand the needs of those around you.
+During my time at Makers Academy I was able to translate these skills to a number of situations.
+Many of our projects would be as part of a larger group.
+I was able to clearly explain my ideas, lead when required as well as assist my fellow developers in furthering their understanding if necessary.

 ## Work Experience

 **Coyne & Co.
 Surveyors** (2016-2020)